 Based upon André Aciman’s novel of the same name, the film follows Elio Perlman (Timothée Chalamet), a 17-year-old expatriate living with his family “somewhere in Northern Italy.”
 Elio is a true Renaissance man, fluent in multiple languages, highly skilled in multiple instruments, and more knowledgeable than most of the scholars that come to research under his father.
 But the new scholar, Oliver (Armie Hammer), is something Elio is not: aloof, confident, and, above all, cool.
 Throughout the summer, both Elio and Oliver start relationships with some of the local girls, all the while butting heads with one another.
 Only after they call a truce do they allow themselves to explore the sexual tension brewing between them.

 Timothée Chalamet makes the complex role of Elio look like a breeze, easily delivering the best performance of the film as well as one of the best performances of the year.
-Michael Stuhlbarg’s role as Elio’s father is a knockout as well and Armie Hammer appears completely at home as his role as the cool macho man.
+Michael Stuhlbarg’s role as Elio’s father is a knockout as well and Armie Hammer appears completely at home in his role as the cool macho man.

 Luca Guadagnino follows up the sensual and dramatic A Bigger Splash by employing many of the same elements that made him successful in the first place.
-An important running thread in all of his films has been a strong sense of humour in otherwise very heavy and dramatic stories, which was very prevalent in Call Me by Your Name, most often employed by Elio’s father.
+An important running thread in all of his films has been a strong sense of humor in otherwise very heavy and dramatic stories, which was very prevalent in Call Me by Your Name, most often employed by Elio’s father.
 Upon introducing the film, it became apparent that this comedic streak is an integral part of Guadagnino himself, as when he was asked why he shot the film in Italy, he replied with, “So I could sleep in my own bed.”

 Part of what makes Call Me by Your Name so effective lies in what it didn’t do, rather than what it did.
 Many films revolving around sexual awakening feature graphic sex scenes, especially so when that sexual awakening is of a homosexual nature.
 This never occurs in Call Me by Your Name, and though sex is definitely implied, Guadagnino and writer James Ivory steer the focus away from this and instead let the film revolve around the intense emotional journey that Elio and Oliver go on.